core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 # EDHOC Combined with OSCORE {#edhoc-in-oscore}

 This section defines an optimization for combining the EDHOC exchange with the first subsequent OSCORE transaction, thus minimizing the number of round trips between the two peers.

-This approach can be used only if the default EDHOC message flow is used, i.e. when the Client acts as Initiator and the Server acts as Responder.
+This approach can be used only if the default EDHOC message flow is used, i.e. when the Client acts as Initiator and the Server acts as Responder, while it cannot be used in the case with reversed roles.

-When running the purely-sequential flow in {{overview}}, the Client has all the information to derive the OSCORE Security Context already after receiving EDHOC message_2 and before sending EDHOC message_3.
+When running the purely-sequential flow of {{overview}}, the Client has all the information to derive the OSCORE Security Context already after receiving EDHOC message_2 and before sending EDHOC message_3.

 Hence, the Client can potentially send both EDHOC message_3 and the subsequent OSCORE Request at the same time.
 On a semantic level, this requires to send two REST requests at once, as in {{fig-combined}}.